-For demonstrations of blacksmithing, leather-crafting and knife throwing, head to Dripping Springs State Park in Okmulgee for the annual Dripping Springs Rendezvous in November.
+For demonstrations of blacksmithing, leather-crafting and knife throwing, head to the Okmulgee & Dripping Springs Lake & Recreation Area in Okmulgee for the annual Dripping Springs Rendezvous in November.
 Watch as costumed performers depict mountain men, traders, trappers and Fur Trade era Native Americans for crowds of history-lovers.
 Visitors will also enjoy period music, food and even a black powder shoot.
 For storytelling, educational stations and Western lifestyle exhibitions, make plans to attend the Fort Washita Fur Trade Era Rendezvous, held each spring on the grounds of the Fort Washita Historic Site in Durant.

 Join the knowledgeable staff at Historic Fort Reno, located in El Reno, for a variety of top-notch living history events held throughout the year.
 Troops stationed at Fort Reno were charged with protecting the Cheyenne and Arapaho tribes starting in 1874 and were instrumental in supervising the Land Run of 1889.
 Come hear their stories with re-enactments by lantern and candlelight at the fort’s annual Candlelight Tour, held in September.